dlewan/Affiliated-Buffers/README.md

 # Affiliated-Buffers
 Toy repository for playing.
-Uses the Affiliated buffers code from cpio-mode for emacs
+Uses the Affiliated buffers code from cpio-mode for emacs.